bhopkinsnc/ccoe-training-ansible/README.md

 README.md  hello_world.yml  help  infra_files  inventory  labs  setup
 ```

 About the docker container.
-The container will be us
+The container named with ansibleserver (--name) with the same hostname (-h) will be used during the training.
+The container runs in interactive mode (-it ) and is destroyed/removed (--rm) when it is stopped or exited.

 ## Test Ansible